sal3hyar/STM8S_RF_Receiver/README.md

 # STM8S EV1527 RF_Module Receiver
 A small project using stm8s mcu to receive &amp; parse ev1527 433Mhz RF-module data

+I used EIDE inside VSCode.
+Cosmic_stm8 as Compiler and STVP as Flasher

 # Description
 1-Connect data pin of RF-module to PC3 (Pin No.13)